GoPowerDNS-Admin/GoPowerDNS-Admin/README.md

 - `etc/` — example configuration
 - `docker/` — Docker/Compose helpers (including a PDNS setup)

+## Background & Inspiration

+The idea for this Go-based version came from the PowerDNS-Admin project (https://github.com/PowerDNS-Admin/PowerDNS-Admin), which is not further developed.
+This repository provides a Go implementation that follows similar goals while evolving independently.

 ## Configuration Highlights

 - PDNS server settings are stored in the database (key `pdns_server`).
 See `internal/db/controller/pdnsserver/settings.go`.